Designed in Canva

 Of course, you can also supplement your blog posts by including graphics to illustrate the stats in your content, or to visually represent statistics that you’ve found elsewhere.
 When I did the Let’s Talk…series of live chats last year, I asked some questions during the sessions, and then produced infographics to show people’s responses and the make-up of the audience….

-I also used a similarly colourful infographic within one of the posts in my Focus On: New Translators series, to show a method for calculating your rates:
+I also used a similarly colourful infographic within to show a method for calculating your rates:

 Some last Canva pointers & FAQs